talhaSaqib/JWT-Generator/README.md

         -destkeystore abc.jks \
         -deststoretype JKS

-Default alias is 1
+Default alias is 1.
-Password is what you set at the prompt
+Password is what you set at the prompt.

 **Source:** https://community.datarobot.com/t5/best-practices-use-cases/how-to-convert-crt-and-key-to-jks-file/td-p/6342